ysyk2021/the-power-of-mindful-listening-techniques-for-personal-growth-and-connection-with-others/src/chapter-3-2.md

-Chapter 2: Introduction to Mindfulness: Mindful Breathing and Body Scan Exercises
+Mindful Breathing and Body Scan Exercises
 =================================================================================

 Mindfulness is a powerful practice that can enhance personal growth and deepen connections with others.
 In this chapter, we will explore two techniques for cultivating mindfulness: mindful breathing and body scan meditation.